justinlubin/cobbler/README.md

 ### Other dependencies

 - This project also depends on [elm-format](https://github.com/avh4/elm-format) (tested with version 0.8.7), which is installable via `npm`

+## Running the evaluation

+- To run the evaluation described in the paper, run the `run_evaluation.sh` script in the project's root repository

 ## Running the analysis scripts